-S. No. Withholding agent Supplier / Withholdee Category Rate or extent of deduction 9 Registered persons manufacturing cement Persons supplying any kind of gypsum or limestone flux under chapter 25 of the PCT 10 Persons supplying any kind of coal under chapter 27 of PCT 80% of the sales tax applicable 11 Registered persons Persons supplying any kind of waste of paper and paper board 12 Persons supplying any kind of plastic waste 13 Persons supplying crush stone and silica c) Exclusion from the exception for withholding sales tax
+S. No. Withholding agent Supplier / Withholdee Category Rate or extent of deduction 9 Registered persons manufacturing cement Persons supplying any kind of gypsum or limestone flux under chapter 25 of the PCT 80% of the 10 Persons supplying any kind of coal under chapter 27 of PCT 11 Registered persons Persons supplying any kind of waste of paper and paper board 12 Persons supplying any kind of plastic waste 13 Persons supplying crush stone and silica c) Exclusion from the exception for withholding sales tax